FlipsideCrypto/fsc-evm/models/doc_descriptions/core/balances.md

 This table contains the block level balance changes for both tokens (including ERC721s) and the native asset on this EVM blockchain for all wallets and contracts.
 If a token or the native asset is moved, we will read the balance of the involved wallets at that block, and carry forward the previous balance into the current record.
 Symbol, name, and price are joined where possible.
 ERC721s are included.

 Please note - the underlying data for this is large.
 If you want your query to run quickly, please use filters as much as possible.
-Using at least `block_timestamp::date` as a filter will lead to optimal query performance.
+For optimal query performance, filter by `block_timestamp::date`.

 If you want to take this data and make it daily, you can do so with the query below.
 You must use a `block_timestamp::date` filter here at a minimum.
 Other filters will help query runtime.